hauser-group/datasets/baker_optimization_set/README.md

 state.

 ## Results
-Number of ab-initio evaluations.
-(Not the same as optimization cycles!)
+Number of ab-initio evaluations (including the the first, therefore not the same as optimization cycles!)

 | ID | Name                      | (1) |
 |----|---------------------------|:---:|